algosup/2022-2023-project-2-factory-display-Project-2-group/Functional_specification.md

 ![Jacobi logo](img/Jacobi-logo.jpg)

-Jacobi's[^1] company commissioned us to create a communication tool to centralize the information to be transmitted to all employees.
+Jacobi's[^1] company commissioned ALGOSUP to create a communication tool to ==centralize the information== to be transmitted to all employees.

 Currently, the company share and send the informations via different application like Team, Email or Yammer, but also with a paper display.
 However, these means of communication are too numerous and even outdated.
 The company would like to facilitate communication and make it more modern with the digital tools that exist.

-Mr. Saeed, the Project owner of the company in France, would like a simple and secure communication tool to honor these two key points that Jacobi represents.
+Mr. Saeed, the Project owner of the company, would like a ==simple and secure communication tool== to honor these two key points that Jacobi represents.

 **Company distribution**